design-juspay/Blend-v1/memory-bank/progress.md

 - ✅ Used type aliases over interfaces for clearer intent
 - ✅ Enhanced component rendering with reusable functions
 - ✅ Maintained consistent token structure across components
+- ✅ Improved hook reusability with flexible TypeScript typing

+#### Hooks and Utilities
+- ✅ Enhanced useClickOutside hook to accept single ref or array of refs
+- ✅ Improved TypeScript typing for hooks to support various element types
+- ✅ Added comprehensive JSDoc documentation to hooks
+- ✅ Implemented proper cleanup in hooks with event listeners
+- ✅ Created consistent API patterns for all hooks
+- ✅ Centralized hook exports through index files

 ### In Progress